vesperphp/documentation/sass/readme.md

 ## Margin, Padding & Index (x,y,z)

-The base (1 = 5px) value is set in variables.scss.
+The base value is set in variables.scss.
+This works with exponential ratio's.
+So if you set 5 in the variables it will become 5, 10, 20, 40 etc..

 ### Margin